engineerbaz/AWS-Cloud-Knowledge/02 AWS_Services_Introduction.md

 We can use any other DNS services than route 53, can we?
 YES but no routing functionality

 ## APP mesh
+- For application level networking
-- For E2E visibility of microservices for high availability
+- E2E visibility of microservices for high availability

 ## Cloud Map
 - Discovery service of  all your running services